FemtoEmacs/Sumerian/README.md

 and K after vowel: {URIM5 MA].{K} is equivalent to Ur's king.</p>

-<p>Braces represent the grammatical function endings.
-For instance,
+<p>Braces represent the grammatical
-  the ergative function-ending is written as {E} #erg, where #erg is a comment.
+  function endings.
+For instance, the ergative function-ending represents the doer of the action and is written as {E} #erg, where #erg is a comment that will be omitted in more advanced lessons.
+The person who receives the benefit of the action is called dative and is represented as {RA} #dat, where the #dat comment is usually omitted.
   The empty ending of the object is commented as {∅} #obj or simply as {} #obj.
 In the example, the objects are the constructions, "his temple" [E2 A NI].{∅} and "the city wall of Ur" [[BAD3.URIM5].{A(K)].{∅}.